creativetech123/exam/README.md

 6. Consider that we have a query that joins many tables and takes too long to return the values.
 We know as a fact that the tables involved do not update too often, but we still use this query many times in a day (consider it a report).
 What would you do to be able to get these results faster?

 I'll check the execution plan for that query to see if it can be optimized adding indexes.
 I also consider if it's worth saving the query's results to an intermediate table.
+Finally, maybe that query can be run at midnight when database traffic is minimal, so by morning we can have the results.

 7. Using the model create a query that returns all the students with age between 19 and 21.
 Take into account that the age is not a column on the table, we have a field for birth date.
 How would you optimize this query?